Daniel-Walbolt/tailwind-plugin/README.md

 > Defaults to "animate", and can not be blank.

 ## Extras
-There are two additonal exports from this plugin.
+There are two additional exports from this plugin.

 * ```cssParser``` is the underlying processor for globbing, parsing, modifying, and preparing the desired CSS.
 Also allows the adventurous developers to make their own tailwind plugin and do their own processing AFTER this plugin.